 A first key task following the workshop was to process honoraria cheques (Sandra Tenasco, Dr. Horn-Miller, Renata Charadia), pay the workshop invoices (Ottawa Art Gallery, The Mission, the Kitigan Zibi Anishinabeg community), and submit final salary/expense claims (Winona, Mike).
-Christl took care of these tasks and the various institutional steps for the financial part of the report, which appears in Appendix Y.
+Christl took care of these tasks and the various institutional steps for the financial part of the report.